Fabian2000/pc_watcher/README.md

 Windows tool for monitoring window focus events with GUI, tray icon, and detailed process hierarchy.

+> **Note:** This is one of the few programs I built entirely with AI assistance.
+Use at your own risk.

 ![PC Watcher Screenshot](pc_watch.png)

 ## Features